EventStore/documentation/docs/cloud/provision/README.md

 #### Resource provisioning

 Azure resource provisioning speed will almost always be slower and more highly variable than other providers.
 Please account for this when interacting with provisioned resources on Azure.

-#### Available regions

-At the moment, you can deploy EventStoreDB clusters only in regions with three or more availability zones, and many Azure regions do not have the minimum number of availability zones to support the deployment of managed EventStoreDB clusters.
-In the future, we plan to allow the deployment of single node topologies to all regions.
-We'll also introduce a new topology that allows cluster deployments to a single availability zone.

-Currently, we support following Azure regions:
-- Australia East,
-- Brazil South,
-- Canada Central,
-- Central US,
-- East US,
-- East US 2,
-- France Central,
-- Germany West Central,
-- Japan East,
-- Korea Central,
-- North Europe,
-- Norway East,
-- South Africa North,
-- South Central US,
-- Southeast Asia,
-- UK South,
-- West Europe,
-- West US 2,
-- West US 3.

 #### Pricing